8 places to get a custom cocktail dress in Toronto

 A good custom dress will suit your personal style, be event-appropriate, and fit like a teenage dream.
 Although custom work can be more expensive than buying off-the-rack, it doesn't have to break the bank.
 Select stores and designers around town offer this fantasy-to-frock service.
 Here are some of my favourites:

-A master of embroidery, knitting, leathercraft, and roasting the Fords on Twitter, Breeyn designs whimsical frocks that dare to flatter the female form - just don't call them "fairy-style prom dresses."
+A master of embroidery, knitting, leathercraft, and roasting the Fords on Twitter, Breeyn designs whimsical frocks that dare to flatter the female form—just don't call them "fairy-style prom dresses."
 Seriously.
 She hates that.
-With a focus on ethical and eco fashion, her custom dresses (anywhere from $500-$3000 depending on the design) are easy on the conscience and wallet.
-Turnaround time is typically three to four weeks.
+With a focus on ethical and eco fashion, her custom dresses (anywhere from $2,000-$3,000, depending on the design) are easy on the conscience and wallet.
+Turnaround time is typically six to nine months, so order early.

 A little punk rock princess and a little 50's pinup, Peach Beserk is full of tulle temptations and sassy silkscreen prints with names like "I'm a Natural Woman," "Ick," and "What Would Jesus Print."
-Colour options include "Commie Red," "Crusin for a Brusin," and "Dirty New York Taxi."
+Colour options include "Commie Red," "Cruisin for a Bruisin," and "Dirty New York Taxi."
 Full of funk and flirt, their custom work is the same price as buying off-the-rack (around $500).
 Up the creative ante by designing your own silkscreen.

 Brandon R. Dwyer